fhiso/sources-and-citations/citation-elements.md

 ...
 # Citation Elements:<br/> General Concepts

-{.ednote ...} This is an **early draft** of the core part of FHISO's proposed suite of standards on Citation Elements.
+{.ednote ...} This is an **exploratory draft** of the core part of FHISO's proposed suite of standards on Citation Elements.
 This document is not endorsed by the FHISO membership, and may be updated, replaced or obsoleted by other documents at any time.

 In particular, some examples in this draft use *citation elements* that